ollienicholson/air_quality_prediction/README.md

 3. **Data Analysis**: Performing exploratory data analysis (EDA) to identify trends and patterns.
 4. **Model Training**: Training a machine learning model to predict AQI.
 5. **Model Evaluation**: Evaluating the model's performance.
-6. **Prediction and Visualization**: Making predictions and visualizing the results.
+6. **Prediction and Visualisation**: Making predictions and visualising the results.

 ## Requirements